-The blueberry flea beetle can cause serious damage during the summer months.
-Blueberry flea beetle eggs, and possibly adults, overwinter in the leaf litter of blueberry fields.
-Eggs are very small and orange-yellow in color, and hatching coincides with leaf bud opening.
+The blueberry flea beetle in the genus Colaspis can cause serious damage to blueberry foliage during the summer months.
+Flea beetle eggs, and possibly adults, overwinter in the leaf litter of blueberry fields.
+Eggs are very small and orange yellow in color; hatching coincides with leaf bud opening.
 Larvae migrate to the foliage and feed on blossoms and leaf margins, giving the leaves a notched appearance.
 The larval stage takes 9-20 days to complete.
 Fully-grown larvae fall to the soil and pupate, with adults emerging approximately 15-28 days later.
-Adults are less than 0.25 inches in length, oval shaped, and a shiny copper bronze or metallic blue in color, and they chew small holes in the foliage.
+Adults are less than 0.25 inches in length, oval shaped, and a shiny copper bronze or metallic blue in color.
+They chew small holes in the foliage.
 Adults mate and lay up to 200 eggs per female.
 The blueberry flea beetle has several generations per year in the southern United States.
-See Table 2 and EDIS publication ENY-411, "Insect Management in Blueberries in the Eastern United States" (https:// journals.flvc.org/edis/article/view/116379).
+See Table 2 and EDIS publication ENY-411, "Insect Management in Blueberries in the Eastern United States" (https://journals.flvc.org/edis/article/ view/116379/114535).